 Why?
 Because the use of the word "father" for a priest originates from an ancient tradition among ancient languages - that has been used for thousands of years in different cultures.
 These traditions considered a spiritual master to be one's spiritual father.
 This is supported by the concept of being "born again" or "born anew" as Jesus described.
 Such a spiritual awakening can result when accompanied by the mentorship of God's Representative.

-But then we find that in more recent centuries - notably by the Jewish sects prior to Jesus' arrival and then the Roman Catholic sect after Jesus left the planet - the notion of "father" has been more literally applied in order to manipulate the readers of scripture.
+But then we find that in more recent centuries - notably by the Mosaic sects prior to Jesus' arrival and then the Roman Catholic sect after Jesus left the planet - the notion of "father" has been more literally applied in order to manipulate the readers of scripture.
 This manipulation, again, is intended to carry out a particular interpretation.
 Again, the two central manipulations discussed above:

 2) Among the Roman Catholic sectarian institution - carried out through the Nicene Creed and continued teachings of so-called Christianity along with the Protestant and other sects that followed: To put forth the impression that Jesus was the "king of the Jews" - the only Messiah and the only savior - allowing the Romans to use the Christian religion to establish their ultimate rule over Europe and the Middle East.